-We’ve rounded up five unique Cabarrus County experiences that won’t break the bank.
-Check out these affordable opportunities that will entertain the whole family.
+We’ve rounded up five unique experiences in Cabarrus County that won’t break the bank.

 Did you know that the first documented discovery of gold in the continental United States happened in Cabarrus County?
 And that you can tour the mine?
 Race fans will also find plenty of activities to get their motors running.
 Dedicate the whole weekend to visiting race shops and The Dale Trail, or pick and choose to cover them all in one action-packed day.
 Cabarrus County’s heritage doesn’t stop at motorsports.
 Explore the arts scene, including the North Carolina Music Hall of Fame and the Cabarrus Arts Council.

-Cabarrus County is one of the ultimate motorsports destinations giving fans the opportunity to step into top NASCAR shops, team store and museums.
+Cabarrus County is an ultimate motorsports destination giving fans the opportunity to step into top NASCAR shops, team store and museums.
 Many shops welcome fans at no charge.
 With 90% of the teams located in Cabarrus County and the surrounding area, visitors can explore motorsports heritage right in the heart of racing country.
-For a complete list, see page 54 of the Destination & Motorsports Guide or check out these suggestions on where to start!
+For a complete list, flip to the “RACE” section of the Destination & Motorsports Guide or check out these suggestions on where to start!

 BONUS: At nearby Charlotte Motor Speedway, the “Feel the Thrill” tour is packed with action, history and fun for just $12 per person ($10 per person for seniors (55 and older), military personnel, EMS/Fire/Police personnel and children ages 13 and younger).
-For even more value, stop by the Cabarrus County Visitor Information Center and pick up a coupon for $2 off!
+For even more value, stop by the Cabarrus County Visitor Center and pick up a $2 off coupon!

 BONUS: There are 18 other stops where fans can pay tribute to the Intimidator and get a glimpse into his life as a man, not just a race car driver.
 The Dale Trail is a self-guided tour that features points of interest from Dale’s childhood and racing legacy.
 Pick up a free map in the Visitor Center or in the lobby of your Cabarrus County hotel.